 While the following guidelines are not an absolute requirement, writing your code by these standards will ensure greater compatibility with the Ark Ecosystem and increases the likelihood your pull request will be accepted.

-Make sure that all dependencies you use are maintainted and receive new releases on a regular basis.
-Also try to use npm-check-updates every now and then to check for outdated dependencies in your package.
+Make sure that all the dependencies you use are maintained and receive new releases on a regular basis.
+Also, try to use npm-check-updates now and then to check for outdated dependencies in your package.

 lib/is intended for code that can run as-is with

-src/is intended for code that needs to be build with webpack before it can be used.
+src/is intended for code that needs to be built with webpack before it can be used.

 build/is for webpack scripts needed to build your project.